The Home Depot Announces an Expanded Military Discount – Tax Free and Save 10% on More Purchases

 Click “Verify Military Status” on the military discount page and follow the on-screen instructions.

-The website’s verification service, SheerID, will ask for details like your name and branch of service and request supporting documentation.
+The website’s verification service, SheerID, will request details such as your name and branch of service, and may also require supporting documentation.

 How to prove military service:

-After you’re verified, spouses can create an account and input your information to get their virtual ID to access the discount.
+After you’re verified, spouses can create an account and input your information to obtain their virtual ID, which will allow them to access the discount.

-If you have questions during the new enrollment process, store clerks will be happy to walk you through the process.
-You can also contact Home Depot customer service at 1-(800) 466-3337.
+If you have questions during the new enrollment process, store clerks will be happy to assist you, or you can contact Home Depot customer service at 1-(800) 466-3337.

 How to Use The Home Depot’s Military Discount